 But, even though I despise my flat boobs and am saddened by my bazillion stretch marks, I am so grateful to have them.
 Not for what they are, but for what they represent.

-Not only did I defeat the odds by having a successful pregnancy as a woman with Lupus (doctors said it wasn’t possible for me), but I had a heart attack, was in the ICU for almost a month, and I’m still here to tell my story with a smile on my face.
-(You can read my entire pregnancy story HERE.)
+Not only did I defeat the odds by having a successful pregnancy as a woman with Lupus (link no longer available) (doctors said it wasn’t possible for me), but I had a heart attack, was in the ICU for almost a month, and I’m still here to tell my story with a smile on my face.
+(You can read my entire pregnancy story HERE (link no longer available).)

 These aren’t stretch marks, they’re battle scars.